iotaledger/bee-rfcs/text/0037-ternary-numeric-conversion.md

 # Drawbacks

-- No support for ternary floating-point conversion (although this is probably not useful for IOTA's use case).
+- No support for fractional ternary floating-point conversion (although this is probably not useful for IOTA's use case).

 - Rust's orphan rules do not allow implementing foreign traits for foreign types so automatically implementing `TryFrom` for all numeric types is not possible.